 Students who arrive to school late will be marked tardy.
 The daily bulletin will carry a list of those students and will indicate whether the tardiness was excused or unexcused.
-Unexcused tardiness includes lateness due to:
+Unexcused tardiness includes, but is not limited to, lateness because of the following:

 - > parental neglect

 - > oversleeping

 - > shopping

 - > car trouble

 - > employment

-- > truancy
+- truancy